 Buttons Description

-• View live vide eo: displays the live view streaming instead of the alarm recording.
+• View live vid View live video: displays the live view streaming instead of the alarm recording.

-Resumes the alarm playback. alarm playback.
+R. Resumes the Resumes the alarm playback.

-Begin Begins the alarm playback.
+Begins the alarm playback.

-Ш Paus Pauses the current playback.
+Ш Pauses the current playback.

-- 100 or unmute the audio with the current playback.
-Drag the controller to e the audio volume level.
+◄ 1)) Mute or unmute the audio with the current playback.
+Drag the controller change the audio volume level.

-2:09:38 AM 2:09:38 AM Use the playback slider to quickly change the playback position.
+2:09:38 AM Use the playback slider to quickly change the playback position.

+K Click to enable the digital zoom function.